minho814/sloc-graph-build/README.md

+# NOTE
+Has not been updated to final release of angular2.

 # Source Code Graph Builder

 This tool uses a git repository and builds a graph of its source lines of code